jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    cilium bgp peers
    ```

-We expect to a pair of IPv6 sessions established and with advertisement and receipt of BGP NLRIs for ipv6 and ipv4/mpls_vpn (aka, SRv6 L3VPN).
+We expect to have two IPv6 BGP peering sessions established and with advertisement and receipt of BGP NLRIs for IPv6 and IPv4/mpls_vpn (aka, SRv6 L3VPN).

 Example:
   ```